kennyjpowers/surfs_up/README.md

 ```
 december_2010_query = session.query(Measurement.date, Measurement.tobs).filter(extract('month', Measurement.date)==12).filter(extract('year', Measurement.date)==2010)
 ```
 2. What percentage of days in June and December is it either raining or below 70 degrees?
-Which would require querying data where the temperature is below 70 and the precipitation is above 0:
+Which would require querying data where the temperature is below 70 or the precipitation is above 0:
 ```
-december_bad_days_query = session.query(Measurement.date, Measurement.tobs, Measurement.prcp).filter(Measurement.prcp > 0.0).filter(Measurement.tobs < 70).filter(extract('month', Measurement.date)==12)
+december_bad_days_query = session.query(Measurement.date, Measurement.tobs, Measurement.prcp).filter(extract('month', Measurement.date)==12).filter(or_(Measurement.prcp > 0.0,Measurement.tobs < 70))

 ```